florczaq/ProfileManager/README.md

-# Profile Manager CLI
+## Profile Manager CLI

-## About
+### About
 Profile Manager is a command line interface.
 Each profile contains list of user's urls, CMD commands and .exe files paths that can be run.

-## Usage
+### Usage
+[Backspace] hard quits the application
 Add profileManager folder to enviroment variables.
 Type [pm] and:
 - [--help] - list of options